Volkswagen asks for more time in Brazil human rights probe

 By Victoria Waldersee

-BERLIN, June 15 (Reuters) - Volkswagen VOWG_p.DE asked for more time to analyse documentation alleging human rights violations on a farm it owned in Brazil between 1974-1986, according to minutes of an administrative hearing on the matter in Brazil seen by Reuters.
+BERLIN, June 15 (Reuters) - Volkswagen VOWG_p.DE asked for more time to review reports alleging human rights violations tantamount to "modern slavery" on a farm it owned in Brazil between 1974-1986, according to minutes of an administrative hearing on the probe seen by Reuters on Wednesday.

+Public prosecutors summoned Volkswagen to attend an administrative hearing in Brasilia on June 14 to review reports alleging the mistreatment of temporary workers at the farm in Brazil's Amazon region brought forward by the Ministry of Labor.

+The minutes showed lawyers representing the carmaker said that the company needed more time to analyze the reports given this was the first meeting it was participating in on the matter, but that it was treating the case in a serious and committed manner.

+Ricardo Rezende, a priest and a professor at the Federal University in Rio de Janeiro, had first gathered testimonials from farm workers before submitting reports of mistreatment to prosecutors in 2019.
+Brazil's Ministry of Labor then independently investigated the claims, collecting its own testimonials from workers who are still alive, according to the minutes of the June 14 meeting.

+The testimonials included allegations of repeated outbreaks of malaria among workers, terrible accommodation conditions, debt systems, and discriminatory treatment between permanent workers in the headquarters and temporary farm workers.

+A spokesperson for Volkswagen said the carmaker takes the described events at the farm very seriously but that it would not comment further on an ongoing legal investigation.

-A second meeting between the carmaker and the working group at Brazil's Public Ministry of Labour was scheduled for Sept.
+A second meeting between the carmaker and the working group at Brazil's Public Ministry of Labor was scheduled for Sept.
 29.

-The minutes showed lawyers representing the carmaker said at the hearing that the company needed more time to analyse the documentation given this was the first meeting it was participating in on the matter, but that it was treating the case in a serious and committed manner.

-Volkswagen was summoned by public prosecutors in May to attend an administrative hearing in Brasilia on June 14 regarding documentation gathered by priest Ricardo Rezende and a working group at Brazil's Ministry of Labour on its treatment of workers hired via external agencies at the farm in Brazil's Amazon region between 1974-1986.

-The ministry first received reports and testimonials from people who worked on the farm from Rezendes in 2019.
-It then independently investigated the claims, collecting its own testimonials from workers who are still alive, according to the minutes of the June 14 meeting.

-Examples of situations reported in testimonials included reiterated illness of malaria among workers, terrible accommodation conditions, debt systems, differentiated treatment to workers in the headquarters.

 ((Victoria.Waldersee@thomsonreuters.com;))